mattsunderland/csi21S/218/README.md

 Dr Matthew Han-Jing Sunderland
 ![other](../other2.png)

+Office hours: to be determined

 # Day 1 Checklist
+1. Log into CunyFirst and make sure your preferred email is correct
+   (home.cunyfirst.cuny.edu > Self Service > Personal Information)
-1. Log into Blackboard, click on our course, make sure you can find Blackboard Collaborate
+1. Log into Blackboard, click our course, make sure you can find Blackboard Collaborate
 1. Create free [Gradescope.com](https://www.gradescope.com) account and add course 3YJ7PJ.
    (Later on this is where you will submit exams.)
 1. Create free [Perusall.com](https://www.perusall.com) account and add course SUNDERLAND-FFFNG
-   You will see the following
+   You will see the one text
-   1. *Roster*
    1. *Mathematics for Elementary Teachers with Activities (old v1), 5e, Beckmann, Pearson*
       $73.33 USD | Perpetual online access (ISBN 9780134496443-old) Reflowable text
       $48.87 USD | 180-day online access (ISBN 9780134506609-old) Reflowable text
-1. Log into Perusall and open *Roster*
-   If your email is incorrect: highlight it, type correction

 # Weekly Requirements
 1. **Synchronous Lecture** Monday & Wednesday on Blackboard Collaborate &emsp; —*starting 2.1*